ZZHd1912/MusicVisuals/README.md

 # What I am most proud of in the assignment
+For the first time, I tried using library functions related to music processing and gained a deeper understanding of music visualization.
+I learned about the greatness of the FFT algorithm, which not only applies to sound processing but also to the processing of many signals, including images and other information.

 # Development Logs
 ### 3-15 First successful attempt at music visualization